-In addition, beginning in 2022, the recently enacted tax legislation will require research and experimental expenditures to be capitalized and amortized ratably over a five-year period.
+In addition, beginning in 2022, tax legislation requires research and experimental expenditures to be capitalized and amortized ratably over a five-year period.
 Any such expenditures attributable to research conducted outside the United States must be capitalized and amortized over a 15-year period.